ucr-optml/FedNest/README.md

 # Reproducing Results on FL Benchmark Tasks

-### Figure 2
+### Hyper-Representation Learning
 ![alt](figs/fig2.png)

 To reproduce the hyper-representation experiments on MNIST dataset, the [**script**](reproduce/fig2.sh) provides the setup.
 After running this script, use following command to generate the corresponding figure.
 >python reproduce/fig2.py

-### Figure 3
+### Loss Function Tuning on Imbalanced Dataset
 ![alt](figs/fig31.png)
-Figure3: Loss function tuning on a 3-layer MLP and imbalanced MNIST dataset to maximize class-balanced test accuracy.
+Figure 3: Loss function tuning on a 3-layer MLP and imbalanced MNIST dataset to maximize class-balanced test accuracy.
 The brown dashed line is the accuracy on [*non-federated bilevel optimization*](https://openreview.net/pdf?id=ebQXflQre5a), and the  black dashed line is the accuracy without tuning the loss function.

 To reproduce the imbalanced learning experiments on MNIST dataset, the [**script**](reproduce/fig3.sh) provides the setup.
 After running this script, use following command to generate the corresponding figure.
 >python reproduce/fig3.py

-### Figure 4
+### Federated Minimax Problem
 ![alt](figs/fig4.png)

 For Figure 4, directly runing the jupyter notebook file [minmax_synthetic.ipynb](minmax_synthetic.ipynb) will generate the result.